Arden Key*, 3-4OLB, LSU

 Davin Bellamy, 3-4OLB, Georgia

 Height: 6-5.
 Weight: 240.
 Projected 40 Time: 4.78.
 Projected Round (2018): 4-6.
-11/18/17: Bellamy has really picked up his play as a senior and was very impressive against Notre Dame.
+2/3/18: Bellamy really picked up his play as a senior and was very impressive against Notre Dame.
 He beat Fighting Irish left tackle Mike McGlinchey on a speed rush to get a strip-sack to close out Georgia's one-score victory late in the fourth quarter.
-In 2017, Bellamy has 24 tackles with five tackles for a loss, 2.5 sacks, two passes batted, and a forced fumble.
+In 2017, Bellamy had 34 tackles with 7.5 tackles for a loss, five sacks, three passes batted and two forced fumbles.

 Sources say they're projecting Bellamy to Day 3 of the 2018 NFL Draft.
-They think Bellamy is a bit of a tweener and wonder if he can add weight to play defensive end.
-They also say Bellamy is not all that impressive as pass-rusher.
+They think Bellamy is a bit of a tweener and wonder if he can add weight to play defensive end in NFL.
+They also believe Bellamy is not all that impressive as pass-rusher.

 9/1/17: Bellamy recorded 51 tackles with nine for a loss, five sacks and one pass batted as a junior.
 He had 33 tackles with three sacks, 5.5 tackles for a loss and one pass broken up in 2015.